kathryngraysonnanz/salesloft-transcripts/README.md

 - **AI Transcript Detection**: Automatically checks for `transcription_id` and skips calls without AI transcripts
 - **Complete Transcripts**: Handles pagination automatically to fetch ALL sentences (no truncation)
 - **Efficient**: Skips calls early if no AI transcript exists, saving ~80% of API calls
-- **Google Drive Upload**: Files are saved locally first, then uploaded to Google Drive
+- **Files**: The `batch-and-copy.sh` script calls the batch task, then copies the downloaded files to a synced OneDrive folder and deletes the local version.
 - Files are plain text (.txt format)
 - If a transcript fails to download, the script continues with the next one